-A Prayer for When the World Expects More than You Can Give - Your Daily Prayer - November 29, 2016
+A Prayer for When the World Expects More Than You Can Give - Your Daily Prayer - May 21

 By Lori Freeland